cicada-lang/cicada-plct/docs/manual/class/mathematical-structure-as-class.md

 - a set -- `Element: Type`,
 - a binary operation -- `mul`,
-- an a proof that the binary operation is associative -- `mul_is_associative`.
+- an a proof that the binary operation is associative -- `mulAssociative`.

 ```cicada
 class Semigroup {